ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Understand the Strengths of Retrofit and Ktor to Choose the Best Networking Solution for Your Android Projects</blockquote>

 <h3>4.
-Flutter vs React Native: Which framework is best for your app in 2025? - <a href="https://medium.com/mr-plan-publication/flutter-vs-react-native-which-framework-is-best-for-your-app-in-2025-f71f0e3c0fe7" target="_blank" rel="noopener noreferrer">link</a></h3>
+Tree Shaking in Flutter: Optimize Your App Size and Performance - <a href="https://medium.com/@syedahmedusman2/tree-shaking-in-flutter-optimize-your-app-size-and-performance-f4b6609119d3" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr. Plan ₿ Publication`**
+✍️ **posted by `Syed Ahmed Usman`**

-<blockquote>Learn how to choose between Flutter and React Native for your next mobile app development project.</blockquote>
+<blockquote>Tree shaking is a programming technique that removes unused code from the final bundle, making the code more efficient.
+You can imagine it…</blockquote>

 <h3>5.
 Serverless, Location-Aware Search for web and mobile apps with Agent Builder & BigQuery - <a href="https://medium.com/google-cloud/serverless-location-aware-search-for-web-and-mobile-apps-with-agent-builder-bigquery-89f2fef1ab20" target="_blank" rel="noopener noreferrer">link</a></h3>